Itqan-community/quran-apps-directory/docs/backlog/IMPLEMENTATION-SUMMARY.md

 ### Phase 4: Innovation (Weeks 11-12)

+**Note:** Epic 16 (Monetization & Sustainability) has been removed from scope.
+The platform will remain free and open for the community.

 #### **Epic 14: AI-Powered Recommendations** ✅
 - **Status:** Complete with implementation details
 - **.NET 8 + ML.NET Components:**